"Georg is astute and results-driven, I was impressed by the clarity of his written submissions and oral pleadings"

-Georg Scherpf works with the arbitration group at Luther representing clients in commercial and investment arbitrations.
+Georg Scherpf represents clients in often complex commercial and investment arbitrations.
 He also sits as arbitrator.

-His commercial arbitration work covers a broad range of legal issues and sectors including international trade, corporate disputes (post-M&A), infrastructure and energy (in particular offshore wind, renewables and gas supply/storage).
-He has represented clients in arbitrations seated in Germany, England, Switzerland and Singapore, and under various institutional rules (DIS, ICC, LCIA, SIAC and SCAI).
-Moreover, he advises clients on conflict of laws, contract law, commercial and sales law (CISG).
+His commercial arbitration work covers a range of legal issues and sectors including international trade (CISG), corporate disputes (joint venture and post M&A) and energy (particularly offshore wind and PV).
+He has represented clients in ad hoc arbitrations seated in Germany, England, Switzerland, Turkey and Singapore as well as under various institutional rules (DIS, ICC, LCIA, SIAC and SCAI).

 His public international law experience includes advising clients in relation to bilateral investment treaties (BITs) and multilateral investment treaties including the Energy Charter Treaty (ECT).
-He has acted for investors in several complex treaty cases (ICSID and ad hoc) relating to infrastructure and energy investments.
-In particular, he represented clients in arbitrations against Spain and the Czech Republic resulting from the changes to the regulatory framework for renewable energy.
+He has acted for investors in several complex treaty cases (ICSID, PCA and UNCITRAL ad hoc) relating to infrastructure and renewable/conventional energy investments.
+Recently, he has focused particularly on disputes in the wider CIS region.

 Georg studied law at Humboldt University and King’s College London, and practises as a German attorney (Rechtsanwalt) and a solicitor (England and Wales).
 Between 2013 and 2016, he was regional representative of the DIS40 and from 2016 to 2018 YIAG regional representative for Europe.
 Georg regularly publishes and speaks on international dispute resolution and arbitration.